-- A. Earn no fewer than 124 semester hours, three of which must be 199 (Module), but no more than six hours of 199 courses may be counted toward the 124 required.
-(Students in 3-1 and 3-2 preprofessional programs will meet only the module requirements of the program.)
+- A. Earn no fewer than 124 credit hours.
 No more than eight hours may be earned in activity courses.
-The last thirty semester hours required for graduation must be taken in residence.
-At least sixty semester hours must be taken at Centenary.
-No graduate course may be counted toward the 124 hours of undergraduate credit needed for graduation. - B. Earn at least thirty hours numbered 300 or above. - C. Meet the basic requirements for the degree to be earned. - D. Meet all requirements for a major field of study. - E. Maintain a grade point average of 2.0 or higher in all work taken at Centenary. - F. Maintain a grade point average of 2.0 in all Centenary College courses within the major.
+The last thirty-two credit hours required for graduation must be taken in residence.
+At least sixty credit hours must be taken at Centenary. - B. Earn at least thirty hours numbered 300 or above. - C. Meet the basic requirements for the degree to be earned. - D. Meet all requirements for a major field of study. - E. Maintain a grade point average of 2.0 or higher in all work taken at Centenary. - F. Maintain a grade point average of 2.0 in all Centenary College courses within the major.
 If a student takes a course that can contribute to the major, excluding supportive courses, then the grade for that course is included in the GPA calculation. - G. Discharge all financial obligations to the College. - H. Meet the requirements of a catalogue published in one year of attendance and within five years of the proposed graduation date. - I. Submit to the Director of Re-Enrollment an approved degree plan and an application for graduation candidacy by the deadlines printed in the catalogue under "Graduation Candidacy." - J. Be approved for graduation candidacy by the Centenary faculty and Board of Trustees. - K. Be present at the Commencement exercises to receive the degree conferred, unless an exception is approved by the Provost's office.